×

 • There’s blood in your excrement.

-Rarely does stomach flu continue more than two or three days.
-It can take a week or two, though, for your bowel movements to fully return to normal.
+Rarely does the stomach flu continue for more than two or three days.
+However, it may take one to two weeks for your bowel movements to completely return to normal.
 One of the stomach flu’s potentially dangerous side effects is dehydration.

 Frequently Asked Questions